justarrived/just_match_api/docs/README.md

   - Includes the module `Translatable`
   - Defines the translated columns with the `translated` macro
     + Defines `create_translation` & `update_translation` instance methods on the model
+  - There are a few helper services, plus one `ActiveJob` class to do machine translations
+    + `CreateMachineTranslationsService` takes a translation and creates translations for to all eligible locales
+    + `CreateMachineTranslationService` takes a translation and a language for it to be translated to
+    + `MachineTranslationsJob` background job for `CreateMachineTranslationsService`

 * __Static Translations__
   - Uses `rails-i18n`